-To find the tax rate we pay on our total taxable income we need to find the average tax rate.
-Which takes a bit of math.
+To find the tax rate you pay on your total taxable income, you need to find the average tax rate, called your effective tax rate.
+To do that, you need a bit of math.

 The best way to explain it is with an example.
 I’ll be using the 2012 federal tax brackets for a single person as a reference.
-For our example we’ll assume this single person has a taxable income of $500,000.
-Which is beyond average but I wouldn’t be able to use the entire table below that I labored over for hours.
+For this example, assume this single person, let’s call her Sue, has a taxable income of $500,000.
+Sue’s income is far above average (because I wouldn’t be able to use the entire table below that I labored over for hours).

 |Tax Rate||Single||Income Break Down||Taxes on $500,000 in Taxable Income|